Search blog:

-As simple as the company formation process is, mistakes can happen.
+As simple as the company registration process is, mistakes can happen.
 Particularly when it comes to typos within the application.
 If you have registered a company, only to notice that there’s an error with your company name – don’t worry, this is fixable.
-In this article, we look at how to go about changing a company name.
+In this article, we look at how to change a company name.

 Contact us immediately if you have just sent the application